Horse training: Training for a specific discipline

 There are many horse training philosophies and techniques and details are far too extensive to describe in a single article.
-Also, horses have different conformation, athletic potential, temperaments and personalities, all of which may influence what techniques are used.
+Also, horses have different conformation, athletic potential, temperaments and personalities, all of which may influence what techniques should be used to reap the best results.
 For further information on horse training and specific disciplines, see the Bibliography and the articles below, which cover many of the concepts and different schools of thought on training and handling horses.
 The websites of The Horse Trust and the Equine Behaviour and Training Association also provide uptodate information on evidence-based approaches.
+US Equestrian also offers more information concerning international and national disciplines.